odoo/odoo/doc/reference/mixins.rst

             name = fields.Char()
             # [...]

-    We modify the form view of our trips to display their next activites:
+    We modify the form view of our trips to display their next activities:

     .. code-block:: xml